 According to WHO, “masks are effective only when used in combination with frequent hand-cleaning with alcohol-based hand rub or soap and water.”
 However, some officials attribute Japan’s low infection rate to its mask-wearing culture.

-How should you protect yourself against the coronavirus?
+How to protect yourself against the coronavirus

 There are a few key preventative measures you should take while in Japan to decrease your risk of getting infected.
 These are the same general rules that you should apply during the cold and flu season, really.